CeciliaNilsson709/CeciliaNilsson709.github.io/pages/press.md

 permalink: /press/
 ---

-**Some selected press clips featuring different parts of my research:**
+**Some selected press clippings featuring different parts of my research:**

 Audubon Magazine: [A New Golden Age of Observation Is Revealing the Wonders of Night Migration](https://www.audubon.org/node/366450), 2021